-Justin Timberlake and Jimmy Fallon’s clip on Hashtags is laugh out loud funny!
-HASHTAG #CLASSIC!
+Justin Timberlake and Jimmy Fallon’s clip on hashtags is laugh out loud funny and totally #CLASSIC!

-But seriously, hashtags are here to stay in social media and marketing.
+But seriously, they are here to stay, in all types of social media and marketing.
 Google+, Twitter, Facebook, Instagram, Pinterest all show better engagement in a post when hashtags are used.
-They may not be a part of how we speak but they are a part of how we speak in social media.
+They may not be a part of how we speak, but they are a part of how we speak in social media.

 Always make sure your social media posts have 1-2 relevant hashtags.
 When designing your social media plan for the month, consider the possible hashtags you will be using.
-Then use sites like Hashtags.org, RiteTag and Hashify.com to research the hashtags you are planning to use.
+Then use sites like Hashtags.org, RiteTag and Hashify to research the hashtags you are planning to use.
 Why?
 Because that’s how people are searching for things they need or interest them.
 For example, if I am looking for pictures and posts related to the USF Bulls football game I would search USFBULLS or usfbulls in the hashtag section of Instagram and then I would find all the post related to that search.
 Please, be aware that #capitalizationmatters!

 You may also research what hashtags competitors or experts in your field are using to help grow and inform your hashtag list.
 Tagboard is a good site for researching what is being posted with certain hashtags.